Allen-Tildesley/examples/GUIDE.md

 cut (but not shifted) at _R_<sub>c</sub>=2.5&sigma;, at the usual state point &rho;=0.75, _T_=1.0.
 The interval between configurations was 100 MC sweeps.
+This data set is provided in the file `pair_distribution_data.zip` in the [Data repository](https://github.com/Allen-Tildesley/data).
 Using the default resolution of 0.02&sigma;, the results shown below were obtained for _g(r)_.

 ![alt text](gr.png "g(r) test results")